 - Helicopter Flight – The elegant Lisbon will unveil under your feet as you explore the skies above it on an astonishing helicopter flight of a lifetime.
 Cocooned in the cabin you’ll appreciate a bird’s eye view over many of the major landmarks of Lisbon, such as the medieval São Jorge Castle, the Moorish Alfama district, the Santa Maria Maior Cathedral, the Commerce Square, Ribeira das Naus, and all the amazing charm of the city of the 7 hills.

-- Tandem Paragliding – Portugal is amongst the world’s most fabulous places to start you paragliding addiction.
-Experience an extraordinary paragliding flight with stunning ocean views before finally landing on golden beach sands for a thrill unlike anything you’ve ever tried before.
+- Tandem Paragliding – Portugal is amongst the world’s most fabulous places to start your paragliding addiction.
+Experience an extraordinary paragliding flight with stunning ocean views before finally landing on golden beach sands for a thrill, unlike anything you’ve ever tried before.
 Perfect for adrenaline hunters, or those who are always looking for the next big adventure!

 - Surfing – Hire a car or take a tour to surf the waves of the Atlantic Ocean.
 If you know what your doing there are some great brakes for advanced surf fanatics or there are some sweet spots for beginners.
 Nothing is hotter than a hunky surfer right?